-A number of the big internet companies – like Apple, Mozilla, Microsoft, and Google – are in the process of implementing encrypted DNS through DoH into their services and applications.
-Mozilla was an early adopter, implementing DoH into its browser in the US as early as late 2018, whereas Apple is implementing it with the iOS 14 and macOS 11 updates in autumn 2020, and Google is in the process of rolling out DoH on Chrome for Android.
+A number of the big internet companies – think Apple, Mozilla, Microsoft, and Google – have implemented encrypted DNS through DoH into their services and applications.
+Mozilla was an early adopter, implementing DoH into its browser in the US as far back as late 2018, whereas Apple implemented it with the iOS 14 and macOS 11 updates in the autumn of 2020.
+Google has also rolled out DoH on Chrome for Android.

 The internet’s global telephone book